NinVoido/spotify-vpn/doc/man-sections/management-options.rst

   server or on a unix domain socket.

-  If the client connection fails to connect or is disconnected, a SIGTERM signal will be generated causing OpenVPN to quit.
+  If the client connection fails to connect or is disconnected, a SIGTERM signal will be generated causing spotify to quit.

 --management-client-auth
   Gives management interface client the responsibility to authenticate clients after their client certificate has been verified.
-See :code:`management-notes.txt` in OpenVPN distribution for detailed notes.
+See :code:`management-notes.txt` in spotify distribution for detailed notes.

 --management-client-group g
   When the management interface is listening on a unix domain socket, only